microsoftgraph/dotnetcore-console-sample/README.md

 ## Step 2: Register a web application with the new Azure AD Portal App Registration

 In this exercise, you will create an Azure AD app registration using the new Azure AD Portal App Registrations UI (in preview as of the time of publish Nov 2018).
+Even though this sample is building a console application you will be creating a web application app registration as that is required by the client credential authentication flow described here.

 1. Open a browser and navigate to the [Azure AD Portal](https://aad.portal.azure.com).
 Login using a **personal account** (aka: Microsoft Account) or **Work or School Account** with permissions to create app registrations.